sadhana79/Employee-Management-System/README.md

 ├── app.js
 ├── db.js
 └── README.md
-📅 Developed in 2023 | Uploaded for portfolio reference
-yaml
-Copy
-Edit

----

 ### ✅ Steps to Upload to GitHub:
 1. Go to GitHub and create a new repository (e.g., `Employee-Management-System`)